sotoplatero/apologify/src/content/articles/write-apology-letter-friend-not-reliable/index.md

 ### Give Them Space

-Respect your friend’s need for time to process their feelings after your apology.
+Respect your friend's need for time to process their feelings after your apology.

 ### Be Patient